Chipdelmal/MGSurvE_Webinar2023/README.md

 docker volume create mgsurve
 ```

-to create a docker volume, and then launch the image with:
+to create a docker volume.
+We can then launch the image with the volume attached with the following command:

 ```bash
 docker run \